apprenticeharper/DeDRM_tools/ReadMe_First.txt

 A Javascript to enable a download button at the B&N website for ebooks that normally won't download to your PC.
 Only for the adventurous.

 DRM_Key_Scripts
-This folder contains python scripts that create or extract or fetch encryption keyfiles for Barnes and Noble ePubs, Adobe Digital Editions ePubs, Kindle for Mac/PC and Kindle for Android ebooks.
+This folder contains python scripts that create or extract or fetch encryption keyfiles for Barnes and Noble, Adobe Digital Editions, Kindle for Mac/PC and old versons of Kindle for Android.

 Kindle_for_Android_Patches
 Definitely only for the adventurous, this folder contains information on how to modify the Kindle for Android app to b able to get a PID for use with the other Kindle tools (DeDRM apps and calibre plugin).
-This is now of historical interest only, as Android support has now been added to the tools more simply.

 Kobo
 Contains the standalone obok python script for removing DRM from kePubs downloaded using the kobo desktop application.